 Chen's research aims to build rigorous foundations and developing new methodologies in optimization and systems theory for distributed control and learning of networked dynamical systems.
 These systems are large-scale with interconnected, active, and possibly self-interested components, operate with incomplete information and in uncertain environments, and must achieve certain desired network-wide objectives or collective behaviors.
-Problems associated with such systems are typically large, computationally hard, and often require distributed solutions; yet they are also very structured and have features that can be exploited by appropriate computational methods.
-His research focuses on developing optimization approaches for such problems, and aims to develop theories, methods, and tools for modeling, exploiting structure, and distributing the design, optimization, and control of networked systems.
-A long-term research goal is to create a mathematical underpinning of network architecture that would include a unified framework that integrates computation, communication, control, and incentive, and allow rigorous analysis and systematic design of complex networked systems.
+Problems associated with such systems are typically large, computationally hard, and require distributed solutions; yet they are also very structured and have features that can be exploited by appropriate computational methods.
+Chen's research focuses on developing optimization approaches for such problems, and brings together optimization, systems theory, and domain-specific knowledges for exploring structures of the underlying problems and systems and leveraging them for the principled design of distributed control and learning architecture.

-Control and optimization of networked systems, Cyber-physical networks and autonomous systems, Machine learning and its integration with control, Communication and computer networks, Distributed optimization and control, Convex relaxation and parsimonious solutions, Game theory and its engineering applications, Theoretical foundation of complex engineering networks
+Control and optimization of networked systems, Cyber-physical networks and autonomous systems, Machine learning and its integration with control, Quantum Computing, Control and Optimization of Quantum Systems, Communication and computer networks, Distributed optimization and control, Convex relaxation and parsimonious solutions, Game theory and its engineering applications, Theoretical foundation of complex engineering networks